CX-0010 Business Partner Number v2.2.1

 This section is normative

-The BPN is a globally unique, world-wide scalable, semantically enriched, interoperable, time-dependent, stable, human-readable identifier for business partners that represent an organization or one of its substructures from foundation to closure.
+The BPN is a globally unique, world-wide scalable, semantically enriched, interoperable, time-dependent, stable, human-readable identifier for business partners that represent an organization or one of its organization parts from foundation to closure.
 It also inherently supports error detection.
 All conformity assessment criteria that guarantee these qualities are listed and explained below.

-2.1 ISSUANCE
+2.1 ISSUANCE PROCESS

 - natural persons (such as employees) who act for a legal entity and are not a legal entity on their own